 There are lots more common thyroid issue symptoms and you can read about the full spectrum of them here.

-Here are some of the weirder overactive and underactive thyroid symptoms to look out for:
+Here are some of the uncommon symptoms of hypothyroidism and hyperthyroidism that you should look out for:

 You Don’t Feel Yourself

 Those who have suffered from a thyroid issue mention not feeling himself.
 A distinct feeling of distance from themselves, like they’re just not ‘right’.

 The Fatigue Is Different